-Output per head in the USSR in 1958 was little more than half the United States level, although 1958 was a recession year for that country.
+Output per head in the USSR in 1958 was little more than one third of the United States level, although 1958 was a recession year for that country.
 Over the long term, output per head in the United States has grown very regularly by about 2% per annum, and there is no apparent reason why this trend should change.
-To achieve her proclaimed "basic economic task", the rate of increase of productivity in the Soviet Union - now about 4-5% per annum - would nearly have to double - a quite impossible goal.
+To achieve her proclaimed "basic economic task", the rate of increase of productivity in the Soviet Union - now about 4-5% per annum would nearly have to double - a quite impossible goal.

-- 20. The Soviet Union is unlikely to match the United States, even in the output of industry, the sector to which she is likely to continue to give the highest priority.
-Her relative position will improve; Russian industry, which is at present a poor second to United States industry, will by 1975 have closed much of the gap. - Expected changes in standards of living merit special attention. since it is in terms of standards of living that many people, including those living in underdeveloped countries, will tend to judge the accomplishments of the Soviet and Western economic systems.
-A reduction in the advantage in standards of living now enjoyed by North /merica and most European members of NATO is indeed likely to take place, although this advantage will not disappear completely.
-It is possible that consumption per head in some of the more prosperous cities of the Soviet Union, and in such East European countries as East Germany and Czechoslovakia, will approach the level reached in North Western Europe.
-The difference in living standards in the West and in the Soviet bloc is, however, not only quantitative, but also in the range of choice and it remains to be seen whether planning offered to consumers: methods in the Soviet bloc will become sufficiently flexible to provide goods and services as varied as those sold in the West.
+21. The Soviet Union is unlikely to match the United States, even in the output of industry, the sector to which she is likely to continue to give the highest priority.
+Her relative position will improve; Russian industry, which is at present a poor second to United States industry, will by 1975 have closed much of the gap.

+22. Expected changes in standards of living merit special attention, since it is in terms of standards of living that many people, including those living in underdeveloped countries, will tend to compare the accomplishments of the Soviet and Western economic systems.
+A reduction in the advantage in standards of living now enjoyed by North America and most European members of NATO is indeed likely to take place, although this advantage will not disappear.
+It is possible that consumption per head in some of the more prosperous cities of the Soviet Union, and in such East European countries as East Germany and Czechoslovakia, will approach the level reached in the richer parts of Western Europe.
+Even now, the average income per capita in several lessdeveloped regions of Western Europe is lower than that of the Soviet bloc as a whole which nevertheless includes extensive impoverished areas which lag far behind the average.
+The difference in living standards in the West and in the Soviet bloc is, however, not only quantitative, but also in the range of choice offered to consumers; and it remains to be seen whether planning methods in the Soviet bloc will become suffi-ciently flexible to provide goods and services as varied as those sold in the West.